Technology of Few-Layer Graphene Production

-Our low-layer graphene dispersions are obtained through a patented method that involves the dispersion of graphite at resonant frequencies.
+Our few-layer graphene dispersions are obtained through a patented method that involves the dispersion of graphite at resonant frequencies.

 Resonance is a physical phenomenon in which a system begins to oscillate with maximum amplitude in response to an external force with a certain frequency that matches its own (natural) frequency.